rimaout/RSSPod-dl/README.md

 ---

 ## License
-his program is released under the MIT License.
+This program is released under the MIT License.
 See the `LICENSE` file for more details.

 ---